Kaviraghul/Flutter-Clean-Architecture/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. -->

+# Ecommerce Application

+This is a multivendor ecommerce application with

+1. Firebase phonenumber/otp authentication
+2. Navigate across different screens using go_router package
+3. Navigate across different main screens like home, setting, orders using shell router.